mc4ne/UMass-ZC/README.md

 A C++ library containing a zero crossing counting algorithm to extract the frequency of an input NMR signal.

 # System Requirements
+Your system needs to have the following:
+- C++11 or higher
-Your system needs to have CMake version 3.9 or higher and C++11 or higher.
+- CMake version 3.9 or higher
+- GSL installed

 # Configuration and Building
 Create a `build` and `install` directory in parallel to the main source directory.
 Then change to